UK housing markets

 Changes in EU Bills and Acts

-UK will leave EU on 29th March and there are a number of bills and acts that will be modified or negotiated, such as, the withdrawal act, trade bills, cross border trade act, immigration bills, environmental bills etc. Corporation tax on non-UK resident companies on the sale of UK non-residential properties will be implemented this year.
-Bills favoring tenants such as the Tenant Fees Bills is under progression, and it is expected to be effective in 2019.
+UK will leave EU on 29th March and there are a number of bills and acts that will be modified or negotiated, such as, the withdrawal act, trade bills, cross border trade act, immigration bills, environmental bills, etc. Corporation tax on non-UK resident companies on the sale of UK non-residentials properties will be implemented this year.
+Bills favoring tenants such as the Tenant Fees Bills are under progression, and it is expected to be effective in 2019.

 Other events Effecting Property Markets